 All of this hinges on the concept of “Enough”.
 It’s a tricky one to grasp if the television has done its job in raising you to be insatiable.
 But if you work through your own bullet points like the ones above, and you’ve got enough, then dude, trust me, you can go ahead and quit.

 When you take early retirement, you are almost always walking away from a whole bunch of money.
 Salary.
 Benefits.
 Bonuses.
 Stock options.
 I’ve often recounted how I’ve “lost” least a million dollars of potential income since quitting in 2005.
 Even now, I am forced to turn down more work opportunities almost every week, and Mrs. Money Mustache does the same.
-Early retirees seem to have a way of attracting unwanted work opportunities, almost like the casual man who walks into a pub with no desire to hit on women.
-The employers can almost smell your freedom, and it makes them want to offer you additional money.
+Early retirees seem to have a way of attracting unwanted work opportunities, much like the casual man who walks into a pub with no desire to hit on women.
+The employers seem to smell your freedom, and it makes them want to offer you additional money.
 But unless the work offered is your true love, you will gracefully decline.

 We are deliberately sacrificing extra savings and security in our distant futures, for continued free time right now.
 We’re throwing away the equivalent of many good pensions.
 Oooo.
 Big deal.